joaopauloschuler/kEffNetV1/README.md

 If you just need an easy to use example, you can try the Colab example above.
 Otherwise, you can look at all raw experiment files used for the paper on the [raw](https://github.com/joaopauloschuler/kEffNetV1/tree/main/raw) folder.

 ## Creating Optimized Models
 You can create kEffNet, kDenseNet-BC L100, kInception V3, kMobileNet and kMobileNet V3 Large following the examples below.
 The parameter `kType` defines the minimum number of channels per group.
-For example, for 16 channels, you should use `cai.layers.D6_16ch()`.
+For example, for a minimum of 16 channels per group, you should use `cai.layers.D6_16ch()`.
 For 32 channels, you should use `cai.layers.D6_32ch()`.

 All examples in this section require importing the [K-CAI Neural API](https://github.com/joaopauloschuler/k-neural-api).